Packers rout Vikings 37-10 in cold to take NFC’s No. 1 seed

 Sean Mannion started in place of Cousins and went 22 of 35 for 189 yards, including a 14-yard touchdown pass to K.J.
 Osborn.
 Mannion was making his third career start, and first since the final week of the 2019 regular season.

+“I feel like Cousins gets the ball out a little bit faster than the quarterback that played today,” Packers outside linebacker Rashan Gary said.
+“We just came to work as a defense and got the outlook that we wanted.”

-The Packers reached the red zone on three of their first four possessions but only had a 6-0 lead to show for it, thanks to a pair of Mason Crosby field goals.
+The Packers reached the red zone on three of their first four possessions but only had a 6-0 lead to show for it, thanks to Mason Crosby’s two field goals.
 But they broke through by reaching the end zone on their next three possessions, including two touchdowns in the final 4 1/2 minutes of the first half.

+“Give them credit,” Zimmer said.
+“They’re a good team and they got after us tonight.”

 INJURED